jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 <font size = 4>

-The idea of a 2D convolutional layer is that the convolution filters slide over the 2D input data and peroforming an elementwise multiplication, the results will then be summing up into a single output data.
+The idea of a 2D convolutional layer is that the convolution filters slide over the 2D input data and perform an elementwise multiplication, the results will then be summed up into a single output data.

 - The custom conv_layer IP takes in a 1d array of size $imageWidth\times imageHeigth\times wordlength$.
 - It will be converted into a 2d array to be ready for the convolution operation.